Ethan-Heimer/SDL3Template/README.md

 the output by default will be built in `./build/bin/`.

 Because bash scripts are used to automatically used to generate alot of CMake, the CMakeLists.txt file is not complete, and will not build the project properly.
-If you need a fully built `CMakeLists.txt` file, run the followinf bash scripts:
+If you need a fully built `CMakeLists.txt` file, run the following bash scripts:

 - `./.bash/appendDirsToCMakeLists.sh`
 - `./.bash/generateDirCMakeFiles.sh`